-Scientists working in the thematic area “Environmental Engineering and Biotechnology” work on procedures and technologies that can be used for a decentralized production of platform chemicals and energy sources from renewable raw materials as well as for removing the risk element from pollutants in natural and technical ecosystems.
-They therefore pursue the goal of closing material cycles and preventing or treating unwanted by - products.
+Scientists working in the thematic area “Environmental Engineering and Biotechnology” work on procedures and technologies that can be used for a decentralised production of platform chemicals and energy sources from renewable raw materials as well as for removing the risk element from pollutants in natural and technical ecosystems.
+They there- fore pursue the goal of closing material cycles and preventing or treating unwanted by - products.
 They value the micro - biological and biochemical attributes of nature and promote so - called “nature - based solutions”.

-With the Centre for Biocatalysis in Central Germany (MIKAT), a strategic network is coming together for bioprocess engineering, photo reactors and alternative raw materials.
+With the Centre for Biocatalysis in Central Germany (MIKAT), a strategic network is coming together for bioprocess engineering, photo-bio reactor development and tapping into alternative raw materials.

-In the context of projects and case studies, scientists are developing unique solutions, for example an integrated technological concept that enables them to split water through the means of artificial (bio)inorganic photosynthesis and natural catalysts, allowing the resulting hydrogen to be used for supplying energy to detached houses in a decentralised and self -sufficient manner.
+In the context of projects and case studies, scientists are developing unique solutions, for example an integrated technological concept based on (bio - ) artificial photosynthesis for the production of hydrogen to be applied as a decentralised, self - containing energy production facility.
 Other energy sources such as biogas or electricity as well as platform chemicals should be produced on the basis of micro - biological and electrical biocatalytic processes.

 To help with the degradation of pollutants in technical and natural systems, researchers are focusing mainly on natural microbiological or plant - based procedures, which (if necessary) can be supported by physical - chemical processes.
 Furthermore, for the extraction of mineral resources and the recovery of valuable substances such as metals, rare earths or organic acids from waste streams or unused mineral sources, it is biotechnological concepts that show the most favourable eco - balance for research and industry.
 However, to find out just how ecological, marketable and valuable these procedures and concepts are in reality, they still need to be analysed and addressed.